 From the time serial programming has begun, neither programmable flag will be valid until the full set of bits required to fill all the offset registers has been written.
-Measuring from the rising WCLK edge that achieves the above criteria; PAF will be valid after two more rising WCLK edges plus tPAF, PAE will be valid after the next two rising RCLK edges plus tPAE plus tSKEW2.
+Measuring from the rising WCLK edge that achieves the above criteria; \overline{PAF} will be valid after two more rising WCLK edges plus \overline{PAF} will be valid after the next two rising RCLK edges plus \overline{PAF} plus \overline{PAF} will be valid.

-It is not possible to read the flag offset values in a serial mode.
+It is only possible to read the flag offset values via the parallel output port Qn.

-PARALLEL PROGRAMMING MODE
+PARALLEL MODE